 Georgia inmate could be first to die since botched Oklahoma execution

-ATLANTA (Reuters) - A Georgia inmate is scheduled to die by injection on Tuesday in what would be the first in the United States since a botched execution in Oklahoma in April ignited renewed debate and scrutiny of the death penalty.
+His planned execution would be the first in the country since a botched execution in Oklahoma sparked heavy scrutiny over the death penalty.

-The White House criticized the execution as being beyond humane standards.
+The White House criticized that execution as being beyond humane standards.

 Another man, John Henry, is set to be executed in Florida on Wednesday for the 1985 murder of his estranged wife and her five-year old child.

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code